 Applying the Biopharmaceutical Manufacturing Facilities Baseline® Guide Principles

-Using case studies and exercises this course in facility design provides an overview of the concepts utilized in the development and renovation of sound designs for facilities that manufacture biopharmaceutical products.
+Using case studies and exercises this online live course in facility design provides an overview of the concepts utilized in the development and renovation of sound designs for facilities that manufacture biopharmaceutical products.
 The course includes a review of biopharmaceutical manufacturing facility design and regulatory issues important in the US and Europe that involve industry trends and changing regulatory policy.
 Participants will discuss current case studies on a wide array of facility topics, and complete class exercises that involve developing facility scope of work and deliverables to meet corporate economic goals and regulatory requirements.

 What You Will Learn

 - Discuss facility design concepts related to current Good Manufacturing Practices (cGMPs)

 - Apply engineering design principles related to biotechnology product manufacturing

 - Understand biotechnology process attributes that impact equipment and facility design

 - Utilize current industry guidance documents that impact facility design

 - Describe impact of critical utilities on facility design